The Militia General: Philemon Dickinson

 Dickinson retired to his estate near Trenton |

-Ever the model citizen-soldier, Philemon Dickinson eventually retired to his New Jersey estate “the Hermitage” outside Trenton in 1794.
-He died there on 4 February 1803 and was interred in the Friends Meeting House Burying Ground in Trenton.
+Always the model citizen-soldier, Philemon Dickinson eventually retired to his New Jersey estate, “the Hermitage," near Trenton in 1794.
+He died there on February 4, 1803, and was buried in the Friends Meeting House Burying Ground in Trenton.

 Thank you for this article about a forgotten and underappreciated general.